Living in a smoke-free environment

-Asthma, earaches, bronchitis, pneumonia, and upper respiratory tract infections are more common in children exposed to tobacco smoke.
-Exposure to tobacco smoke also increases the risk of sudden infant death syndrome (SIDS), regardless of the number of cigarettes smoked in the child’s presence.
-Children are more vulnerable than adults because their organs are still developing.
+Asthma, otitis, bronchitis and pneumonia are more common in children exposed to tobacco smoke.
+Exposure to tobacco smoke also increases the risk of sudden infant death syndrome (SIDS) (see Sudden infant death syndrome).

 That is why you should not smoke in the home, even when your children are not there.
 For your child’s health, do not smoke in your home or car.